Iain Russell: Greenock Morton, Alloa Athletic and Stirling Albion

-He left for Greenock Morton in August 2007 for an undisclosed fee (believed to be £40,000).
-Russell scored nine goals in all competitions in his first season with Morton, finishing two goals behind top goalscorer Peter Weatherson.
+Russell left for Greenock Morton in August 2007 for an undisclosed fee (believed to be £40,000).
+He scored nine goals in all competitions in his first season with Morton, finishing two goals behind top goalscorer Peter Weatherson.

 In September 2009, Russell was loaned out to Second Division side Alloa Athletic.
 After returning for Alloa, he was sent out on loan again, this time to the Wasps rivals Stirling Albion.

 Writing in world football magazine Inside Futbol in March 2010, Russell called for the Scottish Premier League to look at an 18 team top division in order to "move forward to keep fans interested".
 On 20 April 2010, Russell scored the winner in a 2–1 victory over Clyde to relegate the Bully Wee.
 Despite his contribution to the championship win, Russell did not play enough games to win a Championship medal, but manager Allan Moore gave him his medal in gratitude for his efforts.

 After his manager at Stirling, took over at Cappielow, Russell was offered a year's extension to his deal which had run out in May 2010.
 Russell declined the offer.